If we want our children to be respectful of other people, they need our respect first, generously given to them throughout their most formative years.

 The consequences for stealing a chocolate bar at a gas station as a kid are less than the stealing money from the cash register as a teenager.
 Let kids make mistakes and learn from them as early as possible while the consequences are low.

-As our children develop physically and emotionally, we believe this approach provides a reliable foundation for a lifetime of expressing and growing in human compassion, strength and dignity.
+As our children develop physically and emotionally, we believe this approach provides a reliable foundation for a lifetime of expressing and growing in human compassion, strength, dignity— and respect.

 JANET LANSBURY gives practical and insightful advice for new parents, from babies to toddlers.
 Janet’s great if you’ve ever felt stuck in a moment of parenting chaos.
 Chances are high she’s already covered that specific situation with wisdom and nuance, answering questions from parents on her blog and podcast.
 Her mentor, Magda Gerber developed a model to care for babies as fully formed people deserving respect.
 Starting in 1970s, she founded Resources for Infant Educators, known as RIE together with pediatric neurologist, Tom Forrest.